This program is administered

 Applying for AIM

 An applicant can be a pregnant woman age 18 or older applying for herself, or an applicant can be the husband of a pregnant woman.
 An applicant can also be a legal guardian or natural parent, foster parent, or stepparent with whom a pregnant child lives; however, income of a parent or legal guardian is NOT used to determine eligibility.
 Therefore, the pregnant child may qualify for no-cost Medi-Cal.
 To see if the pregnant child qualifies for no-cost Medi-Cal, please contact your County Social Services Office.
 An emancipated minor who is not living in the home of a natural parent or adoptive parent, a legal guardian, foster parent, or stepparent, may also be an applicant.

 How do you apply?

-If your application is complete and you qualify, you will receive a letter notifying you that you have been enrolled in AIM.
+If your application is complete and you qualify, you will receive a written letter notifying you that you have been enrolled in the MCAP.
 The letter will provide you with the date your coverage starts.
 Your coverage starts 10 calendar days after the date your application is approved.

 If you do not qualify, you will receive a written letter stating why you do not qualify.

 Once you are enrolled, you will receive an Evidence of Coverage (EOC) booklet and an insurance card from your chosen health plan.
 It is IMPORTANT for you to read the plan’s EOC booklet to understand the benefits, exclusions, limitations, and the terms of the agreement between you and the health plan.
 If you do not receive your insurance card within 10 days of your enrollment in MCAP, please call your health plan directly.